 - Provide safe and holistic patient centered care in a variety of health care settings utilizing the nursing process, informatics, and emerging technology.

-- Provide evidence based care of patients for the delivery of optimal healthy care.
+- Provide evidence based care of patients for the delivery of optimal health care.

 - Articulate a professional philosophy that reflects autonomy, advocacy, social justice, accountability, responsibility and ethical decision making in the provision of patient centered care.